-(Reuters) - Pentair Inc (PNR.N: Quote), a U.S. maker of filters and pumps, said Friday its shareholders voted to approve its planned $4.6 billion merger with Tyco International Ltd's (TYC.N: Quote) flow-control unit.
+(Reuters) - Pentair Inc (PNR.N), a U.S. maker of filters and pumps, said Friday its shareholders voted to approve its planned $4.6 billion merger with Tyco International Ltd's TYC.N flow-control unit.

 The deal is part of a bigger, complicated break-up of Tyco, whose shareholders are expected to approve a three-way split that will create a new publicly-traded company in Tyco's security services arm ADT, while combining Tyco's commercial fire and security arms into a new, smaller Tyco.
 Results of Tyco's shareholder vote are expected on Monday.